htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     in heterogeneous pools, or if the job exited with a signal.
 Instead, see the attributes: :ad-attr:`ExitBySignal`, :ad-attr:`ExitCode`, and
     :ad-attr:`ExitSignal`.

+:classad-attribute-def:`FirstJobMatchDate`
+    The earliest time that any job in a single submission was matched to a slot.
+    All jobs that have the same value for the :ad-attr:`ClusterId` are considered a single submission.
+    :ad-attr:`FirstJobMatchDate` will be undefined until it has a value.

 :classad-attribute-def:`GceAuthFile`
     Used for grid type gce jobs; a string taken from the definition of